Search stepped up for tiger on prowl on Paris outskirts

 "France's traffic centre also said a "stray animal" had been spotted and urged motorists to exercise caution on the motorway.

-- 'Scream, don't run' -Tiger expert Frederic Edelstein, from the Pinder circus, told BFMTV the best response to coming face-to-face with the stripy beast, thought to weigh around 70 kilogrammes (155 pounds), was to "scream, don't run".
+Tiger expert Gilbert Edelstein, from the Pinder circus, said the best response to coming face-to-face with the stripy beast, thought to weigh around 70 kilogrammes (155 pounds), was to "scream as loud as possible.

 Meanwhile, authorities were still scratching their heads as to where the feline could have come from.